 The payload of the message includes the type of the event in the type property.

 The data property contains the actual payload sent by Frigade.
 The payload can be a different object depending on the event type.
-For example, for flowResponse.* events, the payload will always be a Flow Response object.

 {